toobrien/spreads/README.md

     'dfly': +1, -3, +3, -1

 - for use with [futures_db](https://github.com/toobrien/futures_db)
-- active spreads are highlighted red, while those expired are progressively fainter blue
+- active spreads have various colors, while those expired are progressively fainter blue
 - adjust min/max dte to get the best default fit for your scatter plots
 - the histogram is in probability density format